What Is Piracetam?

-It is potent neuroprotective compound, mind enhancer and memory-improving substance which offers strong neurological and cognitive benefits, combined with virtually non-existing toxicity.
-Further advantage of Piracetam is that, for achieving better mind performance, it stacks efficiently and harmlessly with other nootropics, with much increased effect achieved with combination with Aniracetam, a racetam with nootropic and anxiolytic properties.
+It is a potent neuroprotective compound, mind enhancer and memory-improving substance which offers strong neurological and cognitive benefits, combined with virtually non-existing toxicity.
+A further advantage of Piracetam is that, for achieving better mental performance, it stacks efficiently and harmlessly with other nootropics, with much-increased effect achieved with combination with Aniracetam, a racetam with nootropic and anxiolytic properties.
 Headaches can occur with Piracetam if choline is not used in correlation to how much of the racetam is taken.
 Typically, one choline pill should be taken per Piracetam pill you take to prevent headaches.

-Antithrombotic effect (effective against blood clothing, a serious medical emergency) has been demonstrated in studies as occurring with ingestion of high-doses (4,800mg to 9.600mg).
+Antithrombotic effect (effective against blood clotting, a serious medical emergency) has been demonstrated in studies as occurring with ingestion of high-doses (4,800 – 9,600 mg).
 Smaller doses do not have any appreciable effect on this condition.

-It is suggested that this prophylactic effect is on pair with Aspirin preparations, but with better overall tolerability, including absence of any increase of risk for stomach ulcers, occasionally seen in long-time users of Aspirin.
+It is suggested that this prophylactic effect is on pair with aspirin preparations, but with better overall tolerability, including the absence of any increase of risk for stomach ulcers, occasionally seen in long-time users of aspirin.

-Piracetam helps preserving brain cells from damage from chronic heavy alcohol use by increasing organization of synapses and opposing neurotoxic effect seen in alcoholic patients.
-Tardive Dyskinesia, abnormal gait, limb movement and involuntary grimacing seen in people treated with neuroleptics, are partially ameliorated with introduction of Piracetam in their therapeutic regimen.
+Piracetam helps to preserve brain cells from damage from chronic heavy alcohol use by increasing organization of synapses and opposing neurotoxic effect seen in alcoholic patients.
+Tardive Dyskinesia, abnormal gait, limb movement and involuntary grimacing seen in people treated with neuroleptics, are partially ameliorated with the introduction of Piracetam in their therapeutic regimen.